 The bandit leader pulled away in defeat, lowering his head.
-"Well damn.
-That's the last thing I need ya doin' to me."
+"Well, damn.
+That's the last thing I need."

 Atsuna could barely hold in a laugh.
-"Then there's your first lesson.
-Don't mess with a woman."
+"Then there's your first lesson."

-Atsuna nodded, remembering back to the day they first met.
+Atsuna nodded with a smile and a contented sigh as she recalled that day.
 "Yes.
 That was an eventful day for me.
-Being reunited with my brother was one thing, but listening to you gripe was something else entirely."
+Being reunited with my brother was one thing."
+She paused, stifling a giggle.
+"But listening to you gripe was something else entirely."

 Tasuki looked insulted.
 "What?
 I don't gripe!
 Ya don't know what you're talkin' about, woman!"

-"Ha!
-Griping was and still is your forte.
-Denial isn't good for you.
-Embracing truth is what you need to be doing," Atsuna teased with a wink.
-Tasuki turned his gaze, grumbling under his breath.
-"Oh, Tasuki, don't be upset, now.
+Atsuna pressed her hand against her mouth as she watched his bottom lip jut out in a pout.
+"Oh, Tasuki, don't be upset.
 I'm merely teasing you."
 She strolled up to him, placing her palms on his shoulders.
 "You do gripe, but if it was really so bad, then do you really believe I would still be here?"

 Tasuki looked at her and smiled weakly.
-"You're happy here with me, then?"
+"Yer happy here with me, then?"

 "Then marry me now."